Len Cella

 The films gained popularity and caught the attention of The Tonight Show Starring Johnny Carson.
 Moron Movies were a regular feature on the show from 1983 to 1985.

-After The Tonight Show, Cella's work was shown on Dick Clark's TV's Bloopers & Practical Jokes under the name Len Cella's Silly Cinemas, a moniker that Cella despised.
+After The Tonight Show, Cella's work was shown on Dick Clark's TV's Bloopers & Practical Jokes under the name Len Cella's Silly Cinemas, a moniker that Cella disliked.

 In 1987 Cella published a book entitled Things to Worry About (In Case You Run Out).

+Cella died as a result of injuries sustained in a pedestrian-road collision on December 24, 2023.
+He was 86.